Betting Strategies

 Note that all our projections about profit are based on the assumption that our beliefs are correct (if we didn't assume that, we should probably not betting on our beliefs in the first place.).
 If your prediction is incorrect, you're unlikely to profit.

 Of course, we may never know if any prediction was correct.
-For example, if you believe that the probabilities of AA and BB are 90% and 10%, resp. and then BB occurs - well, that doesn't mean you were wrong.
+For example, if you believe that the probabilities of and are 90% and 10%, resp. and then occurs - well, that doesn't mean you were wrong.
 Your prediction may have been spot-on and it just so happened that things played out in an unusual way.

 Below are some general notes on how to optimize the standard interactions with categorical and scalar markets, especially with regard to providing liquidity.
 The last section is a TL;DR.

 You can short a token (bet that the event will not occur) by buying the same amount of all other tokens.
-With Zeitgeist's current market maker, this can be implemented by first buying xx full sets and then selling xx units of the token you wish to short on the market.
+With Zeitgeist's current market maker, this can be implemented by first buying full sets and then selling units of the token you wish to short on the market.
 In fact, you can create all sorts of compound bets by buying full sets and then selling only certain tokens to the market maker.

 Trading Categorical Markets